dong4j/self-star-list/README.md

 *   [imgly/background-removal-js](https://github.com/imgly/background-removal-js) - Remove backgrounds from images directly in the browser environment with ease and no additional costs or privacy concerns.
 Explore an interactive demo.

 *   [zaidmukaddam/scira](https://github.com/zaidmukaddam/scira) - Scira (Formerly MiniPerplx) is a minimalistic AI-powered search engine that helps you find information on the internet and cites it too.
 Powered by Vercel AI SDK!
-Search with models like xAI's Grok 4.
+Open Source perplexity alternative.

 *   [umami-software/umami](https://github.com/umami-software/umami) - Umami is a modern, privacy-focused alternative to Google Analytics.